FrancoisChabot/easy_grpc/README.md

 queues, but every effort is being made to get as close as possible while maintaining as sane and modern an API as possible.

+## Who is this for?

+If you want to make gRPC services in C++ that contain methods that have to wait on external conditions before completing, then this is for you.

 ## The Goal

 With easy_grpc, writing asynchronous rpc servers is simple.
 This is especially true for